Precisely measure rolling oil concentration

 Why is rolling oil monitoring a critical challenge?

-Worst case: plant shutdown with scrap
+Worst case: plant downtime and scrap

 Our solution for precise rolling oil monitoring